-Without debt payments to be slave to, it is possible to fast track your money saving plan!
+Without debt payments to be a slave to, it is possible to fast-track your money saving plan!

 The key is planning your budget on how much you need to save each month.
 That way you will keep on track and find success at the end of the 12 months.

-When you start saving $15K a year, your money saving plan is lined up with your money goals.
+When you start saving $15K a year, your monthly money challenge is lined up with your money goals.